node-saml/passport-saml/README.md

 Please note that ADFS needs to have a trust established to your service in order for this to work.

-For more detailed instructions, see [this document from Tim Brody](docs/adfs/README.md).
+For more detailed instructions, see [ADSF documentation](docs/adfs/README.md).

 ## SAML Response Validation - NotBefore and NotOnOrAfter